Autostronomy/AutoProf/README.md

 ### Basic Install

 1. Download the package from: https://github.com/ConnorStoneAstro/AutoProf
 1. Set an environment variable and alias the autoprof function.
-To make this permanent, include these lines in your .bashrc file (or equivalend for your OS).
+To make this permanent, include these lines in your .bashrc file (or equivalent for your OS).
     ```bash
     export AUTOPROF='/path/to/AutoProf/'
     alias autoprof='/path/to/AutoProf/autoprof.py'